A newcomer's guide to buying a car in Canada

 If you’re new to Canada and haven’t established your credit score and history, it may be difficult to get financing for a new car.
 Many used car dealers offer special financing for people with limited credit history, but with strict terms that may be difficult to meet.
 For example, you may be asked to make a down payment of as much as 50% and pay a high-interest rate that would compare more closely with a credit card than a traditional auto loan.

-An alternative to dealer financing is to arrange an auto loan directly with a bank.
+An alternative to dealer financing is to arrange a car loan directly with a bank.
 It’s a bit more difficult to arrange a loan this way, but you may be able to get a loan with better terms.
 And there’s a lot of upside to knowing exactly how much you can spend before you set out to make a purchase.

 Every province and territory in Canada requires you to have a minimum amount of car insurance before you get behind the wheel.
 The penalties for driving without insurance are severe – in Ontario, you can be fined up to $25,000, lose your license for a year, and have your car impounded for up to three months.